Adult Day Health Care

-Medi-Cal, California’s version of Medicaid, is a state and federal program that covers most nursing home costs for those who have low incomes or whose resources have been depleted by health care costs.
-For the majority of California nursing home residents — about 65% of them — care is paid for by Medi-Cal.
+Medi-Cal — California’s version of Medicaid — is a state and federal program that covers some of the costs of adult day health care for those who have low incomes or whose resources have been depleted by health care costs.

 In general, an individual who is over age 65 can qualify for Medi-Cal coverage if he or she has either:

 - A low income and little savings or other assets, as described below under “Income and Asset Levels,” or

 - Personal resources that are reduced because of paying for health care expenses, as described below under “Higher Limits for High Medical Expenses.”

 In addition, those who are enrolled in the following programs can automatically qualify for Medi-Cal:

 Supplemental Security Income (SSI) or State Supplementary Payment (SSP) — federal and state programs providing income to those who are 65 and over, blind, or disabled who meet income and resource limits.
 Both programs are administered by the Social Security Administration.
 For a quick analysis of whether you qualify, use the SSI Benefit Eligibility Screening Tool.